 Firewalls are crucial to any internet security plan.
 Firewalls work as a barrier between your protected network and unauthorized users and networks.
-Consider using a firewall in conjunction with other security measures like antivirus software and identity theft protection.
+Consider using a firewall in conjunction with other security measures like antivirus software.

 The WPS, or Wi-Fi protected setup, is the function that lets devices like phones and smart home gadgets pair with your network.
 This setting is convenient, especially if you have a lot of smart devices to connect, but it leaves an opening for a hacker to get in.
 Look for the WPS button on your router and turn it off unless you’re actively pairing your devices with the network.